 Maintain contacts with other North Dakota University System (NDUS) Student Governments.

 Act as a liaison between the NDSU Student Body and the State Board of Higher Education (SBHE) as well as the Interim Legislative Committee on Higher Education (ILCHE).
 Should strongly consider attending SBHE and ILCHE meetings when the presence of a representative from NDSU Student Government would be beneficial.
 When evaluating the benefit of attendance, efficient use of time and student fees should be considered; existing resources provided through NDSA, which is also supported through student fees, should be utilized when appropriate.
-The GRIA Executive Commissioner has the final authority to decide whether to attend those meetings, though it is expected that the GRIA Executive Commissioner informs the GRIA Commission and Student Body President regarding attendance of these meetings.
-If the presence of a representative from NDSU Student Government is deemed beneficial, and if the GRIA Executive Commissioner cannot attend, the GRIA Executive Commissioner may assign a proxy.
-The GRIA Executive Commissioner, or an assigned proxy, may utilize conference call technologies instead of attending in person if that option is available.
-The GRIA Executive Commissioner shall make a reasonable effort to appoint another student to attend the SBHE or ILCHE meeting in the event of the Commissioner’s absence.
+The Executive Commissioner has the final authority to decide whether to attend those meetings, though it is expected that the Executive Commissioner informs the Commission and Student Body President regarding attendance of these meetings.
+If the presence of a representative from NDSU Student Government is deemed beneficial, and if the Executive Commissioner cannot attend, the Executive Commissioner may assign a proxy.
+The Executive Commissioner, or an assigned proxy, may utilize conference call technologies instead of attending in person if that option is available.
+The Executive Commissioner shall make a reasonable effort to appoint another student to attend the SBHE or ILCHE meeting in the event of the Commissioner’s absence.

 Direct lobbying activities to the North Dakota State Legislature.